strike-finance/perpetuals-smart-contracts/README.md

 - **Total Funds Impact on Future Earnings:**

   - When users withdraw liquidity, **TotalFunds** decreases, affecting future increments of AccEPS.

+## Technical High-Level Overview

+### Prices

+Currently, all prices are fed through redeemer.
+This will not be for mainnet.
+We have been exploring different oracles solutions.
+For now it's just passed as redeemer.

+Since all actions will go through the orders script, this means that there is some delay between the users action and finalization on-chain.
+This can take over 30 seconds in some cases and with leverage, this becomes a problem.

+The orders script will not be looking at the oracles prices, but instead the datum values of the orders.

+For liquidate, it will look at the field `liquidate_usd_price`, for `stop_loss`, it will look at the `stop_loss_usd_price` etc...
+And will trust that the positions script had already done the validations for the datum values.
+This ensures the most up to date prices are used when ing orders.

+## UTxOs

+A single UTxO will hold all the liquidity from the liquidity providers.As well as the hourly borrow rate fees, trading fees, and earned collateral from the traders.
+Since most actions will involve this single UTxO, we will build a batcher for this.

+## Liquidity Positions

+When someone provides liquidity, in order to keep track of the earnings per share when the provided the liquidity, there will be a UTxO sitting at the liquidity script.
+The UTxO will have a datum that has the amount of earnings per share info, which will be used when they want to withdraw liquidity.

 ```
 pub type OrdersDatum {